Ontario Line: Downtown Relief Line

 Plans for an east–west downtown subway line date back to the early 20th century, most of which ran along Queen Street.
 In the 1980s, plans first emerged for a "Downtown Relief Line" that would provide capacity relief to the Yonge segment of Line 1 and the Bloor–Yonge interchange station, and extend subway service coverage in the city's east end.
+Additionally, the Toronto Transit Commission (TTC) initiated measures to increase capacity on Line 1 – including longer, walk-through trains, as well as the transition to automatic train control – to increase the frequency of service.

-Efforts to increase capacity on Line 1 included longer, walk-through trains, as well as the transition to automatic train control to increase the frequency of service.
-However, by 2012, the Toronto Transit Commission stated that a relief line will be required by the 2030s, given the overcrowding and high demand along the Yonge corridor.
+In 2012, the TTC completed the Downtown Rapid Transit Expansion Study, which determined that a relief line will be required by the 2030s, given the overcrowding and high demand along the Yonge corridor.
+The recommended U-shaped concept, with termini northeast and northwest crossing south through downtown, and proposed construction phasing plan, formed the basis for the Ontario Line.

 Since the early 21st century, studies proposed a line that would run south from Line 2 Bloor–Danforth at a point east of the Don River before bending westward along Queen Street into Downtown Toronto.
 The Relief Line was included in the regional transportation plan The Big Move and was noted as one of Metrolinx's top 15 transit priorities.

 In the mid-2010s, the City of Toronto developed plans for this line, known as the "Relief Line South", (Note: The "relief" would be to overcrowding at Bloor–Yonge station and the Yonge Street section of Line 1.) between Pape station on Line 2 Bloor–Danforth and Osgoode station on Line 1 Yonge–University.
 In August 2018, an alignment was approved by the Ministry of the Environment, Conservation and Parks.
 It was estimated that the Relief Line South would cost around and open in the late 2020s.
-In early 2019, the Ontario government announced its intention to take over subway construction in Toronto from the TTC.
+In early 2019, the Ontario government announced its intention to take over subway construction in Toronto from the TTC through Metrolinx.